Easy Rhubarb Muffins with Glaze

 - Combine all the topping ingredients in a small bowl and divide it evenly over the tops of the filled muffin cups.

-- Bake for about 18-20 minutes or until a toothpick come out clean.
+- Bake for about 18-20 minutes or until a toothpick come out clean, rotating pans halfway through baking.

-- Cool for a few minutes and then remove to a wire rack - carefully, these are delicate muffins.
+- Cool for a 10 minutes in pan and then remove muffins to a wire rack – carefully, these are delicate muffins.

 - Meanwhile, prepare the glaze by whisking the juice and powdered sugar together until it’s a pouring consistency.
 Use a spoon to drizzle the glaze over the tops of the cooling muffins.